When you cancel an order in Pipe17, you will need to ensure it is also cancelled it at the 3PL if it has been sent there.

 - Ready for fulfillment: This order is most likely safe to cancel.
 If it already has a shipping request, double-check that the shipping request is also in "Ready for fulfillment" status.
 If it is, this order has not been sent to a 3PL and can be cancelled.

-- Sent for fulfillment: This order is with the 3PL and will need to be cancelled there directly.
+- Sent for fulfillment: This order is with the 3PL and will need to be cancelled in 3PL directly.

 - Fulfilled: This order has already shipped and cannot be cancelled.